+Settings \$

+General Labels Inbox Acc ounts and Import Filters and Blocked Addresses Forwarding and POP/IMAP Add-ons Chat

+Select Auto-Expunse off and Immediately delete the message forever.

+beleet Huto Expange on and initialitiery delete the message forever.

-IMAP Access.
-Status: IMAP is enabled
+IMAP Access: Status: IMAP is enabled

 (access Gmail from other Enable IMAP

-clients using IMAP) Disable IMAP
+clients using IMAP) O Disable IMAP

-Learn more

 When I mark a message in IMAP as deleted:

-Auto-Expunge on - Immediately update the server. (default)

-Auto-Expunge off - Wait for the client to update the server.
+- Auto-Expunge on Immediately update the server. (default) - Auto-Expunge off Wait for the client to update the server.

 When a message is marked as deleted and expunged from the last visible IMAP folder:

-Archive the message (default)
+- Archive the message (default)

-Move the message to the Trash
+- Move the message to the Trash

-Immediately delete the message forever
+- Immediately delete the message forever